martinmounir/martinmounir/README.md

 ## 📌 About Me

-- 🔭 Building real-world web applications
+- 💻 Front-End Developer focused on crafting high-performance and scalable web applications
-- 🌱 Focused on React ecosystem (Next.js, Redux, Tailwind)
+- ⚛️ Experienced with React.js, Next.js, Redux, and modern UI frameworks
+- 🎯 Passionate about clean code, performance optimization, and great user experience
+- 🧩 Problem solver with strong fundamentals in JavaScript & TypeScript
+- 🚀 Continuously learning and building real-world projects to sharpen my skills
-- 👯 Open to internships & collaboration
+- 🤝 Actively seeking internship opportunities and open to collaboration
-- 💬 Ask me about Front-End Development
 - 📫 **martin23017921@gmail.com**

 ---